Egypt steps up Gaza tunnel crackdown, dismaying Palestinians

 HIGH PRICES

-The price of cement in Gaza has soared from 350 shekels (62 pounds) a tonne to 800 shekels.
+The price of cement in Gaza has soared from 350 shekels ($95) a ton to 800 shekels ($217).
 Palestinians who bought relatively cheap petrol smuggled from Egypt now have to pay for fuel imported from Israel selling for double the price.

 The scene of long queues of vehicles outside petrol stations has become common in past two weeks, with taxi drivers waiting to snap up small quantities of fuel trickling in from tunnels that are still operating.

-One tunnel owner, who employs 24 workers, said he was now bringing in 50 tonnes of food products a day compared with 300 tonnes two weeks ago.
+One tunnel owner, who employs 24 workers, said he was now bringing in 50 tons of food products a day compared with 300 tons two weeks ago.

 Many Gaza residents complain they have been without cooking gas for weeks, with tunnel supplies low and imports from Israel scarce.